OCD. Diagnosis and Treatment

 Trichotillomania (TTM)

-Another disorder with symptoms resembling OCD is Trichotillomania.
+Another disorder with symptoms resembling OCD is trichotillomania.
 Trichotillomania (TTM) is also known under the description: Hair pulling disorder (TTM).
-The patients with TTM experience a long- term urge to pulling out their hair, and they are not able to resist the impulse.
+The patients with TTM experience a long-term urge to pull out their hair, and they are not able to resist the impulse.

 Body Dysmorphic Disorder (BDD)